RMIT University Student Union: Current structure

-As of 2022, the Student Union Council has 28 voting members, who are elected by RMIT students at annual elections.
+As of 2024, the Student Union Council has 28 voting members, who are elected by RMIT students at annual held elections.
 Each Melbourne campus of RMIT (Brunswick, Bundoora and City) has a campus coordinator and a general campus representative as part of the 28 voting member structure.

-Councillors are typically elected in September and hold November to October terms.
+Councillors are typically elected in the second week of September and hold November to October terms.
 Ex-officio (non-voting) members may be appointed to the Student Union Council at its discretion.
 All members of the Student Union Council must be financial members of the Student Union.

 The Student Union Council meets regularly, and it is also responsible for electing the President and Communications Officer, as outlined in the Student Union Constitution.
 A smaller group of student office bearers, known as the Secretariat, meets more regularly to discuss day-to-day operational, staffing, and other urgent matters.

 In addition to having student representatives as board directors of the organisation, the Student Union employs professional staff to help deliver key programs and services, and assist in governance.
 All staff members are supervised by an elected student representative as determined by the Secretariat.